aaronottinger/aaronottinger.github.io/classes/digitaltechandecology/dice3910syllabus.md

 While you may email me at any hour, I am more likely to respond to student emails from 9am-6pm, Monday through Friday.
 I will check email less frequently after 6pm.
 On the weekends, I will do my best to check and respond to email but that is also time for me to get away from the office and unplug.
 So beware: if you want to make sure your questions are answered, get them in before the end of the workday on Friday.
 Please allow 24 hours for responses.

-### Slack

-This class will use a private Slack channel (in addition to the department’s #general channel).
-In keeping with industry standards, it’s important that we have a communication platform to foster a collaborative environment. #4040_20FQ will be available for students and the instructor.
-You will receive an invitation before the start of class, and students are encouraged to use this outlet.

 ### Twitter

 I love Twitter (@AaronOttinger).
 I often post things that I think will be interesting for students using the hashtag #DICE4040.
 Nothing I post here is required and I will likely cross-post on Slack.
 The great thing about Twitter is that we can connect with other working professionals that might be able to help us in our discussions.
 Feel free to engage with me on this platform as well.